 If you're not familiar with quicksort, check out this excellent demonstration.

-Putting it all together: Your Database
+Putting it all together: How it affects your database

-One of the most common problems with new web applications is that they're fast on the developer's computer, but in production they get slower and slower.
+One of the most common problems with new web applications is that they're fast on the developer's computer, but in production, they get slower and slower.

 This happens because the amount of records in your database grows over time, but your code is asking the DB to do operations that don't scale well. ie. O(n)